KingRG-Buff/portfolio/README.md

   Comprehensive database design, implementation, and query optimization using SQL and advanced data modeling tools.

 - **📦 C# Projects**
-  Object-oriented programming projects showcasing console applications, predictive models, and custom utilities.
+  Object-oriented programming projects showcasing console applications and custom utilities.

-- **📊 IT/IS Artifacts**
+- **📊 Analytics and IT/IS Artifacts**
-  System diagrams, design documents, and technical reports illustrating analytical and development methodologies.
+  Predictive models, Dashboards, system diagrams, and design documents illustrating analytical and development methodologies.

 ---